The-Cloud-Lab/PRISM/README.md

     npm run deploy

 Now, go to Repository --> Settings --> Code and automation --> Pages \
-and select source as Deploy from a branch, branch as gh-pages, folder /(root) and save.
+and select source as Deploy from a branch, branch as gh-pages, folder as /(root) and save.

 ![Image](image2.png)